Converting FGDC CSDGM to ISO 19115 Automatically Jump to heading

 Apply the following thresholds and rules:

-• Temporal Precision: If temporal precision drops below day-level, inject 00:00:00Z and append a <gco:CharacterString> provenance note indicating automated normalization.
+• Temporal precision: If temporal precision drops below day-level, inject 00:00:00Z and append a <gco:CharacterString> provenance note indicating automated normalization.

-• Coordinate Precision: Enforce a 6-decimal precision threshold during float coercion to prevent floating-point drift that corrupts downstream spatial indexing.
+• Coordinate precision: Enforce a 6-decimal precision threshold during float coercion to prevent floating-point drift that corrupts downstream spatial indexing.

-• Rounding Strategy: Values exceeding the threshold must be rounded using decimal.ROUND_HALF_EVEN to maintain IEEE 754 compliance.
+• Rounding strategy: Values exceeding the threshold must be rounded using decimal.ROUND_HALF_EVEN to maintain IEEE 754 compliance.

-• Null Handling: Missing bounding box coordinates trigger a fallback to the dataset’s declared CRS extent or raise a ValueError if no authoritative extent exists.
+• Null handling: Missing bounding box coordinates trigger a fallback to the dataset’s declared CRS extent or raise a ValueError if no authoritative extent exists.

 python